October 23, 2020

-The Government of Manitoba declared a state of emergency starting March 20, and continuing on through July 15.
-An extension took effect at 4 p.m.
-Tuesday, July 14 for a period of 30 days.
+The Government of Manitoba declared a state of emergency starting March 20, which has been extended several times.
+The most recent extension took effect at 4 p.m.
+Friday, October 9 for 30 days.
 Additional measures and programs are being introduced to address the COVID-19 pandemic, including these programs for individuals and for businesses and non-profits.
 You may also wish to visit Engage Manitoba COVID-19 for updates for businesses, including a Q&A section and direct government contact information.

 The City of Winnipeg has also established a COVID-19 Information page with measures the City has taken to help prevent the spread of the virus.

 - Quebec Toolkit for the Audiovisual Production Sector